 Traditional inquiries into inductive inference have therefore dealt with questions of what are the best criteria for guiding the selection of inductive assertions, and how can these assertions be confirmed.
 These are difficult problems, permeating all scientific activities.
 The search for answers has turned inductive inference into a battlefield of philosophers and logicians.
 There was even doubt whether it would ever be possible to formalize inductive inference and perform it on a machine.
-For example, philosopher Karl Popper (1959) believed that inductive inference requires an irrational element.
-Bertrand Russell in "History of Western Philosophy" (1946) stated: "...so far no method has been found which would make it possible to invent hypotheses by rule."
-George Polya (1954) in his pioneering and now classic treatise on plausible inference (of which inductive inference is a special case) observed: "A person has a background, a machine has not; indeed, you can build a machine to draw demonstrative conclusions for you, but I think you can never build a machine that will draw plausible inferences."
+For example, philosopher Karl Popper [68] believed that inductive inference requires an irrational element.
+Bertrand the first the transfer of the second of the

+Russell in "History of Western Philosphy" [71] stated: "... so far no method has been found which would make it possible to invent hypotheses by rule".
+George Polya [67] in his pioneering and now classic treatise on plausible inference (of which inductive inference is a special case) observed: "A person has a background, a machine has not; indeed, you can build a machine to draw demonstrative conclusions for you, but I think you can never build a machine that will draw plausible inferences".

 The above pessimistic prospects are now being revised.
 With the development of modern computers and subsequent advances in artificial intelligence research, it is now possible to provide a machine with a significant amount of background information.
 Also, the problem of automating inductive inference can be simplified by concentrating on the subject of hypothesis generation, while ascribing to humans the question of how to adequately validate them.
 Some successful inductive inference systems have already been built and a body of knowledge is emerging about the nature of this inference.
-The rest of this section will analyze the logical basis for inductive inference, and then Sec.
-5 will present various generalization rules, which can be viewed as inductive inference rules.
+The rest of this section will analyze the logical basis for inductive inference, and then Section 5 will present various generalization rules, which can be viewed as inductive inference rules.

 In contrast to deduction, the starting premises of induction are specific facts rather than general axioms.
 The goal of inference is to formulate plausible general assertions that explain the given facts and are able to predict new facts.
 In other words, inductive inference attempts to derive a complete and correct description of a given phenomenon from specific observations of that phenomenon or of parts of it.
 As we mentioned earlier, of the two aspects of inductive inference-the generation of plausible hypotheses and their validation (the establishment of their truth status)-only the first is of primary interest to inductive learning research.
-The problem of hypothesis validation, a subject of various philosophical inquiries (e.g., Carnap, 1962) is considered to be of lesser importance, because it is assumed that the generated hypotheses are judged by human experts, and tested by known methods of deductive inference and statistics.
+The problem of hypothesis validation, a subject of various philosophical inquiries (e.g., [12]) is considered to be of lesser importance, because it is assumed that the generated hypotheses are judged by human experts, and tested by known methods of deductive inference and statistics.

-To understand the role of inductive inference in learning, let us consider several different ways in which a system can acquire knowledge of a class of objects (situations, decisions, etc.):
+To understand the role of inductive inference in learning, let us consider several different ways in which a system can acquire a description of a class of objects (situations, decisions, etc.).

-- 1. By receiving knowledge from a teacher and incorporating it within the system s existing knowledge structures (e.g., Haas & Hendrix, 1980).

-This way is called "learning by being told." - 2.
-By inferring knowledge from characteristics of a superset of the object class.
-This way is called "learning by deductive inference." - 3.
-By reinterpreting knowledge already possessed about a similar class of objects (e.g., Winston, 1981).
-This way is called "learning by analogy." - 4.
-By generalizing teacher-provided examples and counter-examples of objects from this class.
-This way is called "learning from examples." - 5.
-By experimenting, discovering regularities, formulating useful concepts and structuring observations about the objects.
-This way is called "learning from observation" (or "learning by discovery").
+- (1) By receiving the description from a teacher and incorporating it within the system's existing knowledge structures (e.g., [25]).
+This way is called 'learning by being told'. - (2) By inferring the description from characteristics of a superset of the object class.
+This way is called 'learning by deductive inference'. - (3) By modifying the description already possessed about a similar class of objects (e.g., [88]).
+This way is called 'learning by analogy'. - (4) By generalizing teacher-provided examples and counter-examples of objects from this class.
+This way is called 'learning from examples'.

+(5) By experimenting, discovering regularities, formulating useful concepts and structuring observations about the objects.
+This way is called 'learning from observation' (or 'learning by discovery').